SofaComplianceRobotics/docs-support/docs/Users/SOFARobotics/GUI-user-manual.md

 <img className="centered" src={programwindow} alt="Program Window" width="100%"/>
 <figcaption>Program Window</figcaption>

 This window is used to program the robot.
-You can add action and modifier blocks to a track to compose your program:

-- **Action** blocks:
-    - **Move**: Define a waypoint for the TCP target
-    - **Pick**: When equipped with a gripper, program the closing of the gripper
-    - **Place**: Program the opening of the gripper
-    - **Wait**: Add a pause to your program
-- **Modifier** block:
-    - **Repeat**: Repeat a section of your program

-If you use the *Move Window* to place the effector at a desired position and then add a *Move Action Block* to the track, it serves two purposes.
-First, it's an excellent way to test if the desired position is within the robot's working space.
-Second, this position will be used to initialize the *Move Action Block*.

-You can always adjust the *waypoint* position directly on the *block*.
-Additionally, you can modify the duration of the motion or its speed.
+It is organized around a timeline.
+To program the robot (digital twin or real), add actions and modifiers blocks a track.

-The *Program Window* also has the following buttons (from left to right):
+The *Program Window* top bar contains the following buttons (from left to right):

 - **Import**: Import a program (.crprog file) to the software
 - **Export**: Export a program